MattCuadros/challenge-18-react-events/README.md

 In this Challenge, i used Vite and React for make a Login Form, using hooks like useState in REACT.
 The Form makes two principal validations:
--Empty username input or value is a Number.
+- Empty username input or value is a Number.
--Render Submit Button only with de password "252525".
+- Render Submit Button only with de password "252525".